wvdd007/CodeCoverageOnIntegrationTest/README.md

 curl http:// localhost/stop
 ```

 This should be called after our integration tests have run.
-It will then cause the dotcover process in the container to stop and the rest of the ´bash´ script will be executed.
+It will then cause the `dotcover` process in the container to stop and the rest of the `bash` script will be executed.

 # Step4 : collect the data from the code coverage into some format your reporting tool likes
 Note that inside or shell script we have the following lines :